xariskarv/OpenMP-Experiments/README.md

 ![Backsub_Efficiency](https://github.com/xariskarv/OpenMP-Experiments/assets/125483991/f76a1a15-99fb-45d8-96a5-3fedc33d3d6a)

-It is clear that the parallel execution gives worse time and efficiency as the number of threads are being increased.
+It is clear that the parallel execution gives worse time and efficiency as the number of threads is being increased.